A Framework for Inherently Interpretable Optimization Models: An Inherently Interpretable Optimization Model

 while in the following we often focus on the Laplace criterion, i.e. $F_{\pmb{p}}(a)=\mathcal{L}(a)=\sum_{j\in [N]}C_j(a(j))$ where we assume that all scenarios have the same probability (note that minimizing the sum of values is equivalent to minimizing the expected value in this case).

-As the main goal is to obtain a comprehensible explanatory rule, the structure of allowed rules in $\mathcal{A}$ is crucial.
-One key aspect in this paper is to restrict the image of the explanatory rule, i.e.~$\{a(j) \mid j \in [N]\}\subseteq\X$, to contain only a small number of potential solutions.
+As the main goal is to obtain an \IDR, the structure of allowed rules in $\mathcal{A}$ is crucial.
+One key aspect in this paper is to restrict the image of the \DR, i.e.~$\{a(j) \mid j \in [N]\}\subseteq\X$, to contain only a small number of potential solutions.
 Furthermore, the mapping of a scenario to a solution has to be easily comprehensible, given by a straightforward rule.

 This marks the central difference between our approach and $K$-adaptability as in \cite{buchheim2019k}.
-While the $K$-adaptability approach also restricts the cardinality of the image of the explanatory rule (hence the $K$ in the name), it does not put any further constraints on it to ensure comprehensibility, i.e., any mapping from $[N]$ to $[K]$ is allowed.
+While the $K$-adaptability approach also restricts the cardinality of the image of the \DR (hence the $K$ in the name), it does not put any further constraints on it to ensure comprehensibility, i.e., any mapping from $[N]$ to $[K]$ is allowed.
 This means that usually, the best out of the $K$ candidate solutions is assigned to each scenario.
 In the following, we refer to the $K$-adaptability approach with the Laplace criterion $\mathcal{L}(a)$ as the min-sum-min approach, in analogy to \cite{buchheim2017min}.

-For calculating an explanatory rule, some data set of scenarios $\{\pmb{c}_1,\ldots,\pmb{c}_N\}$ is required for planning.
+For calculating an \DR, some data set of scenarios $\{\pmb{c}_1,\ldots,\pmb{c}_N\}$ is required for planning.
 In practice, it may happen that different---not yet observed---scenarios are encountered, and we still expect the rule to perform well.
 For this reason, we usually distinguish between training data (i.e., the $N$ scenarios available for optimization) and test data (i.e., a set of scenarios not known during optimization).
 In particular our approach is suitable whenever the true scenario is disclosed and \textit{observable} before a decision has to be made and the used solution is desired to be obtainable via an easily comprehensible rule.
-Finding such an explanatory rule is therefore a long-term planning decision, where the explanatory rule should be applicable in several future scenarios.
+Finding such an \DR is therefore a long-term planning decision, where the \DR should be applicable in several future scenarios.
 Application examples include routing problems, disaster management and workforce scheduling.